opensearch-project/documentation-website/_clients/opensearch-py-ml.md

 - Call OpenSearch indexes and manipulate using [eland.DataFrame](https://eland.readthedocs.io/en/v8.3.0/reference/api/eland.DataFrame.html).
 The eland's Data Frame wraps an OpenSearch index into a API similar to [pandas](https://pandas.pydata.org/), giving you the ability to process large amounts of data from OpenSearch inside a Jupyter Notebook.
 - Provides basic support to upload NLP [SentenceTransformers](https://www.sbert.net/) models into OpenSearch using the [ML Commons plugin]({{site.url}}{{site.baseurl}}/ml-commons-plugin/index/).
-- Gives the ability to train and tune SentenceTransformer models with ML Commons.
+- Gives the ability to train and tune SentenceTransformer models with ML Common and synthetic queries.

 ## Prerequisites